Caenorhabditis elegans: Other genetic studies

-As of 2014, C. elegans is the most basal species in the 'Elegans' group (10 species) of the 'Elegans' supergroup (17 species) in phylogenetic studies.
+As of 2014, C. elegans is the sister to all other species in the 'Elegans' group (10 species) of the 'Elegans' supergroup (17 species) in phylogenetic studies.
 It forms a branch of its own distinct to any other species of the group.

 Tc1 transposon is a DNA transposon active in C. elegans.

 Scientific community

 Several scientists have won the Nobel Prize in Physiology or Medicine for scientific discoveries made working with C. elegans.
 It was awarded in 2002 to Sydney Brenner, H. Robert Horvitz, and John Sulston for their work on the genetics of organ development and programmed cell death, in 2006 to Andrew Fire and Craig C. Mello for their discovery of RNA interference, and in 2024 to Victor Ambros and Gary Ruvkun for their discovery of microRNA and its role in gene regulation.

 In 2008, Martin Chalfie shared a Nobel Prize in Chemistry for his work on green fluorescent protein; some of the research involved the use of C. elegans.

 Many scientists who research C. elegans closely connect to Sydney Brenner, with whom almost all research in this field began in the 1970s; they have worked as either a postdoctoral or a postgraduate researcher in Brenner's lab or in the lab of someone who previously worked with Brenner.
 Most who worked in his lab later established their own worm research labs, thereby creating a fairly well-documented "lineage" of C. elegans scientists, which was recorded into the WormBase database in some detail at the 2003 International Worm Meeting.